shortishly/pgmp/README.md

 A named statement can be created in any connection by using `parse`.
 However, the named statement is only created in that connection.
-Once the connection is released (via `sync`), you may not get the same connection back from the pool.
+Once the connection is released, you may not get the same connection back from the pool.

-Named prepared statements that are available in all pooled connection, can be setup in Application configuration in [dev.config](/dev.config):
+Named prepared statements that are available in all pooled connections, can be setup in Application configuration in [dev.config](/dev.config):

 ```erlang